AdobeDocs/commerce-learn.en/help/app-builder/app-builder-technical-overview.md

 ---

-# App Builder for Commerce technical overview
+# Adobe Developer App Builder for Adobe Commerce technical overview

 The following video provides a technical overview on connecting Adobe Commerce and Amazon Sales Channel.
 This tutorial also explores how you can use Adobe App Builder for custom functionality and integrations.